-Pet waste can be bacteria and excess nutrients
+Pet waste can be a major source of bacteria and excess nutrients in local waters.

 ♦ When walking your pet, remember to pick up the waste and dispose of it properly.
 Flushing pet waste is the best disposal on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterbodies.